saurabhaloneai/whalegrad/README.md

 # whalegrad
-A deep learning framework in python and numpy.
-Jax as experimental.
+A deep learning framework from scratch in python and numpy.(Jax as experimental)